Cecilia is a recent Arts graduate from the University of Melbourne who majored in Criminology and International Relations & Global Politics.

 PraveenLata Sansthan has already created an impact, conducting an array of workshops in schools around India of which discuss menstruation, child abuse, and safety.
 More notably, the NGO has successfully trained 2500 girls in a menstruation hygiene management program and supported 1,100 girls with free sanitary pads of which they would otherwise not be able to have access to.

-This year the NGO aims to support 11,000 girls living in rural areas, by providing them with proper education on menstruation and sanitary support for one year.
+The NGO has aimed to support 11,000 girls living in rural areas by providing them with proper education on menstruation and sanitary support for one year.

 After learning about the Spotless Dame initiative and seeing the goals produced through Bharti Chauhan’s eyes, I decided that I wanted to not only immerse myself deeper into the ‘menstruation conversation’ but also raise greater awareness and understanding in both a local and international perspective.
 Therefore, part of my work with PraveenLata Sansthan was interviewing a couple of the girls from the NGO and learning about their menstruation experience(s).

 I interviewed four girls of whom will remain anonymous for privacy reasons.
 These girls were aged:

 - 13 years - first period this month (February 2018)